-Informing the Public on the Process of Filing a Racial Profiling Complaint with the Bryan Police Department
+Informing the Public on the Process of Filing a Compliment or Complaint with the Bryan Police Department

-The Texas Racial Profiling Law requires that police agencies provide information to the public regarding the manner in which to file a racial profiling complaint.
+The Texas Racial Profiling Law requires that police agencies provide information to the public regarding the manner in which to file a compliment or racial profiling complaint.
 In an effort to comply with this particular component, the Bryan Police Department launched an educational campaign aimed at informing the public on issues relevant to the racial profiling complaint process.

-The police department made available, in the lobby area and on its web site, information relevant to filing a complaint on a racial profiling violation by a Bryan Police officer.
+The police department made available, in the lobby area and on its web site, information relevant to filing a compliment and complaint on a racial profiling violation by a Bryan Police officer.
+In addition, each time an officer issues a citation, ticket or warning, information on how to file a compliment or complaint is given to the individual cited.
+This information is in the form of a web address (including in the document issued to the citizen), which has instructions and details specifics related to the compliment or complaint processes.

 It is believed that through these efforts, the community has been properly informed of the new policies and the complaint processes relevant to racial profiling.